George Thorogood: Music career

 On March 14, 2020, Thorogood was inducted into the Mississippi Music Project Hall of Fame in Biloxi, Mississippi, and was awarded the MMP Music Award for his lifelong commitment to the music industry, by Joseph W. Clark.

 Hank Carter, who served as the saxophonist for Thorogood's band from 1980 to 2003, died on September 14, 2021, at the age of 71.

 On April 11, 2023, Thorogood's social media pages announced that he was seriously ill, although the nature of his illness was not disclosed.
 Tour dates from April 27 to May 21 were all cancelled.

-In February 2025, just before Thorogood's 75th birthday, the band launched their "Baddest Show on Earth Tour", which would take them across several states and then to Australia.
+In February 2025, just before Thorogood's 75th birthday, the band launched their "Baddest Show on Earth Tour", which would take them across several states and to Australia and New Zealand.
+A live album, The Baddest Show on Earth: Greatest Hits Live, was announced in March 2026, and was released on June 12, 2026, featuring previously unreleased performances from 1978 through 2024.
+The Destroyers were inducted into the Musicians Hall Of Fame at its 8th Induction Ceremony on April 28, 2026, by Dweezil Zappa.

 Personal life

 George Thorogood married Marla Raderman on July 16, 1985.
 She died from ovarian cancer in 2019.
 They have one daughter, Rio Thorogood.

 Thorogood has been a baseball fan for most of his life, playing semi-pro ball as a second baseman during the 1970s (drummer Jeff Simon played center field on the same team).
 He took his daughter to Chicago for her first major league game (Cubs vs. Rockies), during which he sang "Take Me Out to the Ball Game".
 In a 2011 Guitar World interview, he stated "I'm a Mets fan.
 There aren't many of us but you know, that's me."

 In April 2023, Thorogood had to cancel the first leg of his 50th anniversary tour due to a serious medical condition.